joshlong/cloud-native-workshop/README.md

 - comment out the `GraphiteReporter` bean if you want to avoid running `./bin/graphite.sh`
 - go to the Spring Initializr, choose the latest milestone of Spring Boot 1.3, specify an `artifactId` of `config-server` and check the `Config Server` checkbox.
-- In `application.properties` for the Config Server, point the new module to the configuration in our custom Git repository with the property `spring.cloud.config.server.git.uri` in `application.properties`.
+- you should `git clone` the [Git repository for this workshop - https://github.com/joshlong/bootiful-microservices-config](`https://github.com/joshlong/bootiful-microservices-config.git`)
+- In the Config Server's `application.properties`, specify that it should run on port 8888 (`server.port=8888`) and that it should manage the Git repository of configuration that lives in the root directory of the `git clone`'d  configuration. (`spring.cloud.config.server.git.uri=...`).
-- Add `server.port=8888` in `application.properties` to ensure that the Config Server is running on the right port for service to find it.
+- Add `server.port=8888` to the `application.properties` to ensure that the Config Server is running on the right port for service to find it.
 - add the Spring Cloud BOM (you can copy it from the Config Server) to the `reservation-service`.
 - add `org.springframework.cloud`:`spring-cloud-starter-config` to the `reservation-service`.
 - create a `boostrap.properties` that lives in the same place as `application.properties` and discard the `application.properties` file.
 Instead, we now need only tell the Spring application where to find the Config Server, with `spring.cloud.config.uri=${config.server:http://localhost:8888}`, and how to identify itself to the Config Server and other services, later, with `spring.application.name`.